clkim/DeepLearningPython35/README.md

 source code has been cloned from GitHub, in order that the source code on our local computer would be accessible from inside the container.
 We also want to install the Python package _Numpy_ in the container we want to create.

-Ensure that you have already started Docker Engine, e.g. by running _Docker_ app (_Docker Desktop_) locally;
+Ensure that you have already started Docker Engine by running _Docker_ app (_Docker Desktop_) locally;
 and that you have already cloned the demo Python source code from GitHub, into the _DeepLearningPython35_ directory, as described above in "How to clone GitHub repository into local directory".

-You must be at the _DeepLearningPython35_ directory, because the `bind mount` being set up into the container references `pwd`, the current directory.
+You must be at the _DeepLearningPython35_ directory, because the `bind mount` being set up into the container calls `pwd` to get name of the current directory.
 `cd` into the directory _DeepLearningPython35_ if not already there.

 Estimated time: 20 - 30 mins.